uor-aces/uor-aces.github.io/_projects/LFRic.md

 expressed in the code without too much disruption to the maths/science code.
-However, this is no longer enough to address the degree of parallelism and does not allow for memory hierachies and highly threaded parallelism on complex nodes.
+However, this is no longer enough to address the degree of parallelism and does not allow for memory hierarchies and highly threaded parallelism on complex nodes.
 Directive based programming such as OpenMP or OpenACC can be used but these are developing rapidly and as the number of necessary directives increases it can obscure the science code.
 Moreover, having